 Nonprofit organizations based in the eleven-county Bay Area are eligible to submit a short letter of inquiry as a first step in being considered for an award.
-The application period for the 2017 awards is now closed, and we will update this page when the application for the 2018 awards opens.
+The application period for the 2018 awards will begin in January.
 To submit a letter of inquiry:

 1. Ensure your project meets our eligibility guidelines

-- The lead applicant must have 501c3 federal tax status.
+- The lead applicant must be a public charity with 501c3 federal tax status.

 - The lead applicant must be based in the greater San Francisco Bay Area in one of the following counties: Alameda, Contra Costa, Marin, Monterrey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano or Sonoma.